-3. Research Findings and Analysis
+3. Research findings & analysis

 This section summarises the primary data and sources used in Safer Products, Better Business.

 They are:

-- UK/GB\ fire and fire injury data from the Department for Communities and Local Government (DCLG) - Findings extracted from the injury research carried out at Veiligheid NL by C.Stam & A. Bleomhoff, as reported in Accidents with Electrical Consumer Products -2010 - A review of RAPEX The European Rapid Alert System for non-food products posing a serious risk. - A review of relevant standards, legislation and literature (listed in full on page 19) - Sector interviews with representatives from organisations involved in the manufacture or retail of electrical products, compliance management and the enforcement of electrical product safety.
+- UK/GB fire and fire injury data from the Department for Communities and Local Government (DCLG)3. - Findings extracted from the injury research carried out at Veiligheid NL by C.Stam & A. Bleomhoff, as reported in Accidents with Electrical Consumer Products - 20101. - A review of RAPEX The European Rapid Alert System for non-food products posing a serious risk2. - A review of relevant standards, legislation and literature (listed in full on pages 20 & 21). - Sector interviews with representatives from organisations involved in the manufacture or retail of electrical products, compliance management and the enforcement of electrical product safety.

-3.1 UK/GB Fire and Fire Injury Data
+3.1 UK/GB fire and fire injury data

-UK/GB fire data from 2006 to 2011 shows that, when all fires related to electrical appliances are divided into risk categories, the number of events per category remains almost identical every year.
+UK/GB fire data from 2006 to 20113 shows that, when all fires related to electrical appliances are divided into risk categories16, the number of events per category remains almost identical every year.
 Kitchen equipment (particularly those with a heat source) is the main category for fire and fire-related injuries, accounting for 70-74% of all electrical appliance-related fires.
 The other main contributory category - cables and connections - accounts on average for 10-16% of fires arising from electrical appliances.